braintree/runbook/README.md

 end
 ```

 This will add a `log_level` attribute to Runbook's configuration with a default value of `:info`.
+This configuration value can be accessed via `Runbook.configuration.log_level`.

 ## Testing